What is Severe Asthma?

 Severe Asthma Treatments

 There is no straightforward, silver bullet treatment for all people with severe asthma.
 It will be a combination of therapy and personal behaviours that will differ person to person.
-Please see diagnosis and phenotypes above.
 Treatment plans may need to be adjusted over time.
 This might apply for times when there is a heightened risk, such as pollen season or bushfires.

 Treatments for severe asthma are evolving and are designed to treat the three main specific phenotypes of asthma

-People with severe asthma who are deemed to required specialist treatment will have their phenotype assessed in order to determine the treatment appropriate for them.
+People with severe asthma will have their phenotype assessed to determine the right treatment option for them.

 Severe asthma medical treatments include: